 Figure 10.
-Focus Areas in Florida. a) waterbird; b) waterfowl; c) landbird; d) shorebird, e) pelagic.
+Focus Areas in Florida. a) waterbird; b) waterfowl; c) landbird; d) shorebird, e) pelagic (shaded areas outside of SAMBI boundary are now in EGCP).

 Some state level population and habitat objectives can be found in the preceding Regional section on population and habitat objectives above.